kwilki/DiscogsArtistSearch/README.txt

         - Clicking Artists under favourites dropdown or sidebar will take you to favourite artists
         - Clicking Albums under favourites dropdown or sidebar will take you to favourite albums

+Site Functionality will work without database however favourites won't be saved for next time.
+Any favourites added before login wont be saved.

 This was my first JS app.
 Thanks for checking it out.
 Much love